- Head Coach

 - Mt.
 SAC Starting Year:

-Brian Crichlow enters his 11th season (2020-2021 season) leading the powerful Mt.
+Brian Crichlow enters his 12th season (2021-2022 season) leading the powerful Mt.
 San Antonio College Women’s Basketball Program with an incredible head coaching record of 292 wins and 40 losses (.879 winning percentage).
-Last season (2019-2020) the Mounties (23-7) were poised for another run for the state championship however, the season was abruptly ended due to the Covid-19 pandemic, after advancing to the state championships for the 8th time under Crichlow.
+Last season (2020-2021) was totally cancelled due to the ongoing pandemic.
+During the 2019-2020 season, the Mounties (23-7) were poised for another run for the state championship however, the season was abruptly ended due to the Covid-19 pandemic, after advancing to the state championships for the 8th time under Crichlow.

 During his tenure he has led the Mounties to 8 South Coast Conference Championships (2011, 2012, 2013, 2014, 2015, 2016, 2017, 2020), 6 California Community College Final Four appearances (2011, 2012, 2013, 2014, 2015, 2016), 2 California Community College Runner-Ups (2014, 2015), and 4 California Community College State Championships (2012, 2013, 2016, 2017).
 Crichlow has been named the South Coast Coach of the Year in 2011, 2012, 2014, 2016, 2020, SCC All-Sports Coach of the Year in 2016 and the State Coach of the Year in 2011.